apssouza22/security-architecture/README.md

 # Security Architecture
-This project is a demonstration of how to secure services using different security mechanisms.

-We leverage the following technologies to secure services:
+This open-source project demonstrates how to secure services using a variety of security mechanisms.
+It integrates several key technologies to enforce authentication, authorization, and secure communication between services.
+The primary components and technologies used in this project include:

-- Mutual TLS
-- Keycloak
+- Mutual TLS: Ensures secure communication between services by using mutual authentication.
+- Keycloak: Manages authentication and authorization, with support for OpenID Connect and JWT tokens.
-- Open Policy Agent(OPA)
+- Open Policy Agent (OPA): Enforces fine-grained policies for service-to-service and user access control.
-- Nginx
+- Nginx: Acts as a reverse proxy and handles client certificate authorization and JWT validation.
-- Client certificates authorization
+- Client Certificates Authorization: Enhances security by requiring client certificates for service access.
-- OpenID Connect
-- JWT
-- Service to service authentication(Client credentials)
+- OpenID Connect: Used for user authentication, allowing integration with identity providers.
+- JWT (JSON Web Tokens): Used for secure token-based authentication and authorization.
+- Service-to-Service Authentication: Implemented using the client credentials grant type in Keycloak.

 <img src="./arch.jpg">